 Eurostar + TGV

-Journeys combining Eurostars with high-speed TGV trains mean you can reach a huge range of resorts with daytime journeys
+Combining a Eurostar with high-speed TGV trains means you can reach a huge range of Alpine resorts within a day

-Taking a Eurostar to Paris, then a TGV train from Paris to the Alps, is a good way to travel.
-It's not a direct as taking the direct Eurostar Ski Train (obviously) but it does have some advantages:
+Taking the Eurostar to Paris, then a TGV train from Paris to the Alps is a great way to travel.
+While it’s not as direct as the Eurostar Ski Train, it does have some advantages:

-1. You can reach more far more resorts this way - because there are more routes
+1. You can reach far more resorts this way because you have more route options.

-2. There lots of journey options, and you can travel on any day of the week
+2. You can travel on any day of the week, with several departures each day.

 Step 1: Take a Eurostar to Paris